-Repeats are double bar lines with the thicker second line and two dots between the middle line on the staff.
+Repeats are double bar lines with a thicker second line and two dots between the middle line on the staff.
 They indicate when a piece of music is to be repeated.
 A percent sign indicates to repeat the previous measure.
 This illustration shows the bar lines and repeats.

 Numbered endings allow for repeated sections to have different endings.
-In the example below, you would play what is indicated up to the first ending, then take the repeat back and when you come to the 4th measure again, you would play the second ending.
-(The slashes indicate to continue to play "time", a steady beat, or to continue playing the groove).
+In the example below, you would play what is indicated up to the first ending, then take the repeat back and when you come to the end of the phrase again, you would play the second ending.